/ BLOG

 How to estimate electrical work: Top 9 tips for electricians

-1. Be strategic and selective with the projects you take on
+1. Be selective with the projects you take on

-As any reputable electrical business guide will warn you to never accept any project that comes knocking on your door as an electrical contractor just to keep the money coming in.
-Recognise your area of competence before attempting to expand your electrical business.
-Figure out if your sweet spot where you excel is residential, commercial, industrial, or a combination of all three types of electrical construction jobs.
+Don’t accept every project that comes knocking on your door just to keep the money coming in.
+Figure out your niche and area of expertise, whether it’s residential, commercial, industrial, or a combination of all three types of electrical construction jobs.

-By doing so you will be able to focus on tasks that you know you can successfully execute while exceeding client expectations.
-Additionally, it stops you from submitting a bid for a job for which you have little-to-no experience, or where there is a high likelihood that you may not meet client expectations.
-Accepting such jobs that are outside of your scope of expertise can actually harm your reputation, your income potential, and your brand.
+Focus on tasks that you know you can successfully execute while exceeding client expectations.
+Accepting jobs that are outside of your scope of experience can harm your reputation, your income potential, and your brand.

 2. Critically evaluate the client’s requirements and expectations

-What are the client’s requirements and expectations for the electrical component of the job that you are being asked to deliver?
+Make sure you check requirements and expectations of the job with the client first.
 Are there any irregularities or mistakes in their scope?
-What is the client anticipating from you if you are selected as the winning bidder?
-You need to thoroughly evaluate the project specs to uncover the answers to these queries.
+What does the client anticipate if you are selected as the winning bidder?

 3. Examine the plans